Back to All Events

 • Chenrezig Institute 33 Johnsons Road Eudlo, QLD, 4554 Australia (map)

-Meditation sessions will consist of 20 minutes sitting, 10 minutes walking, and 20 minutes sitting again, followed by a simple tea practice for 20 minutes.
-This will be followed by another 50-minute session of sitting and walking.
+Each session will consist of 20 minutes sitting, 10 minutes walking, and 20 minutes sitting again, followed by a simple tea practice for 20 minutes.
+As you can see, the schedule is quite manageable, especially if you have never done this type of thing before.

-The overall inspiration of the retreat is the vision of the unified intention of the Three Vehicles, for there is no Buddhist vehicle where the practice of mindfulness is not the core and vipassana is not the objective.
-Hence there should be no concept of separation in terms of the vision and practice that everyone is sharing.
+The overall inspiration of the retreat is the vision of the unified intention of the Three Vehicles, for there is no Buddhist vehicle where the practice of ‘mindfulness’ is not the path, and Vipassana is not the goal.
+This does not mean that you need to be a Buddhist to do this retreat.
+Since the goal is understanding the nature of our experience to dispel unnecessary suffering and achieve happiness, the practice is relevant to everybody.

 Silence